gilbertijoma/TimeWise/README.md

 To add a new note just simply click on the “+ New note” button and a dialog box will display and ask you enter the title and description of the note.

-App Structure
+**App Structure**

-MyApplication: Creates the database, notification methods execute on startup.
+MyApplication.java: Creates the database, notification methods execute on startup.

 Database:
 - DatabaseContract.kt: Contract class that specifies the layout of the schema